votingworks/electionguard-kotlin-multiplatform/docs/GettingStarted.md

     -in /path/to/election_record
 ```

 This also includes logback as a logging implementation.
-The includede libraries are described
+The included libraries are described
 [here](../dependencies.txt).